masterminds-kenya/social_network/README.md

 - App use: Can view useful and clearly defined data using google worksheets
 - App use: They know they are viewing reliable and accurate data.
 - App use: Does not need to issue commands or modify the code for the data they want
+- App use: Campaign reports give data and access to media file content